Fear of epidemic disaster as disease stalks Rohingya camps

 “There are long queues whenever we go to collect water.
 There are far more people than there is water,” said one Rohingya man, knee-deep in mud as he dug a pit latrine on a hillside.

-At Unchiprang, a enormous hillside shanty town of nearly 30,000 people, close to three-quarters of a million litres of water needs trucking in every day.
+At Unchiprang, an enormous hillside shanty town of nearly 30,000 people, close to three-quarters of a million liters of water needs trucking in every day.
 But the roads are virtually impassable, hampering delivery.

 But sanitation is a more immediate concern.